 Step 2: Skip the drawings

 Patent drawings are mostly similar to high school notebook doodles except that they cost $5,000.
 They’re generally impossible to read and only indirectly have a bearing on the enforceability of the patent.
-The occasional exception exists: the incredibly edifying flowchart. the drawings that look like a giant gummy bear (because the invention is, actually, a giant gummy bear) and sometimes a picture is simply worth a thousand words (particularly when that picture depicts the inventor, one Mr. Edward L. Van Halen, demonstrating proper use of his invention).
+The occasional exception exists: the incredibly edifying flowchart.
+The drawings that look like a giant gummy bear (because the invention is, actually, a giant gummy bear).
+And sometimes… sometimes, a picture is simply worth a thousand words.
+Particularly when that picture depicts the inventor, one Mr. Edward L. Van Halen, demonstrating proper use of his invention.

 Step 3: Skip the abstract